jlacar/jlacar.github.io/index.md

 ## About me, Junilu Lacar

 I have over thirty years of experience in software development.
-I'm currently an Agile Technical Coach with Accenture|SolutionsIQ where my official title is "Business Agility Enablement Manager" even though nobody actually reports to me.
+I'm currently an Agile Technical Coach with Accenture|SolutionsIQ where my official title is "Business Agility Enablement Manager".
 My main responsibilities are to coach client teams on agile technical practices like TDD/BDD, refactoring, automated testing, pair/mob/ensemble programming.
 I've been co-facilitating six-week dojos recently and having a lot of fun doing it.

 I'm most comfortable programming in Java but also know other languages like JavaScript, C#, Kotlin, Go, Python, Pascal, Groovy, Scala, and various dialects of SQL.
 I'm also familiar with Domain-Driven Design, design principles and